GameDistribution/GD-HTML5/README.md

 ```

 ### Legacy - Don't use this, only available for old implementations.
-The ./index_legacy.html of this project contains a legacy integration example of the old HTML5 API.
+The ./index_legacy.html of this project contains a legacy integration example of the old HTML5 SDK.
 Don't use this anymore.
 ```
 //html5.api.gamedistribution.com/libs/gd/api.js

 ```

 ## Debugging
-Games, which include the API, can be easily debugged by calling the following from a browser developer console:
+Games, which include the SDK, can be easily debugged by calling the following from a browser developer console:
 ```
 gdApi.openConsole();
 ```
-The gdApi namespace is set when creating the api instance.
-We can't change the name of this namespace as it is still used within games using the old API implementation.
+The gdApi namespace is set when creating the SDK instance.
+We can't change the name of this namespace as it is still used within games using the old SDK implementation.

 ## Repository
-The API is maintained on a public github repository.
+The SDK is maintained on a public github repository.
 <a href="https://github.com/GameDistribution/GD-HTML5" target="_blank">https://github.com/GameDistribution/GD-HTML5</a>

 ## Deployment
-Deployment of the API to production environments is done through TeamCity.
+Deployment of the SDK to production environments is done through TeamCity.
 The npm package is published as ES5 for backward compatibility support using a prepublish Babel task defined within package.json, even though our repository uses ES6.

 ## Installation for development
 Install the following programs: